fleetdm/fleet/articles/tales-from-fleet-security-google-groups-scams.md

 ## Attack goal
 The attacker(s) seemed interested in obtaining copies of unpaid invoices from Fleet to our customers.

 As this seems to have been attempted by a BEC group, we think they likely wanted to obtain unpaid invoices so they could trick our customers into paying an actual invoice into the wrong bank account.

 Even people well trained against these types of scams could fall to it, especially if the actual invoice they receive is the one they expected all along!

-## Pretext
 To obtain these invoices, the attacker impersonated a salesperson.
 Salespeople requesting copies of invoices could make sense, as they are often paid commissions or bonuses on sales and might get in touch with clients to make sure invoices are well received.

 ## How it got through
 As we have employee impersonation protection enabled, we were surprised that such a simple malicious email made it through the Gmail filters.